Sunday, September 20, 2020

 • 2 red bell peppers, roasted and sliced

-• 1 cup zucchini, cut with a Julienne peeler as noodles
+• 1 cup of zucchini, cut with a Julienne peeler as noodles

 • 1 avocado, sliced